imbo/imbo/docs/usage/api.rst

     X-Imbo-Originalwidth: 380
     X-Imbo-ShortUrl: http://imbo/s/w7CiqDM

 These are all related to the image that was just requested.

-The last one points you to the short URL that exists for the image and is generated on demand.
+How to use this resource to generate image transformations is described in the :doc:`../usage/image-transformations` chapter.

 **Typical response codes:**